Solution Architect: Processes, Role Description, Responsibilities, and Certifications

 When a company needs solution architecture consulting

 You don’t know which solution fits the enterprise ecosystem best.
-You need to forge a link between the existing enterprise architecture and the particular project.
+You need to link the existing enterprise architecture and the particular project.
 Solution architects will guarantee the solution meets the standards of your company environment.
-For example, if you move a number of existing back-office processes to the cloud, a solution architect is in charge of analyzing multiple options and suggesting the most relevant ones in terms of technology, human, and financial resources.
+For example, suppose you move existing back-office processes to the cloud.
+In that case, a solution architect analyzes multiple options and suggests the most relevant ones regarding technology, human, and financial resources.

 You face a lot of risks.
 A solution architect is necessary for projects where many technology risks are present, uncertain requirements can appear, multiple products must be implemented at once, or the underlying technologies aren’t approved yet.